FabianSchmick/photography/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/FabianSchmick/photography/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/FabianSchmick/photography/?branch=master) [![Build Status](https://scrutinizer-ci.com/g/FabianSchmick/photography/badges/build.png?b=master)](https://scrutinizer-ci.com/g/FabianSchmick/photography/build-status/master)

-This project is based on the [Symfony PHP Framework](http://symfony.com/) and should be seen as some sort of small template for photographs.
+This project is based on the [Symfony PHP Framework](http://symfony.com/) and should be seen as some sort of small template for photograph websites.
-You should have experience in web development to adjust the project to your preferences.
+Note: you should have experience in web development to adjust the project to your preferences.

-Here is an example of how an end result could look: [fotografie.fabian-schmick.de](http://fotografie.fabian-schmick.de)
+You can find first impressions on [fotografie.fabian-schmick.de](http://fotografie.fabian-schmick.de) or watch the gif below

 ![back-and-frontend](./.github/example.gif "Back- and Frontend view")